rgpass/i_didnt_know_javascript/05_async_and_performance.md

 * data operations (compression, audio analysis, image pixel manipulations, etc)
 * high-traffic network communications

-Structured Cloning Algorithm: the process use to copy/duplicate an object passed to/from a Worker.
+Structured Cloning Algorithm: the process used to copy/duplicate an object passed to/from a Worker.

 Transferable Objects: a better solution where the ownership of an object is transferred, but the data itself is not moved.
 The original thread loses the ability to manipulate the data, removing the hazard of threaded programming shared scope.

-Browsers that do not have Transferable Objects degraded nicely (at the cost of performance) to a Structured Cloning Algorithm.
+Browsers that do not have Transferable Objects degrade nicely (at the cost of performance) to a Structured Cloning Algorithm.

 Shared Worker: with a normal worker, loading a new tab will create a new Worker instance.
 With Shared Workers, all tabs shared the same Worker.
 This is useful for web socket connections.